karanokara/react-scroll-snap-anime-slider/README.md

 | **Vertical scrolling**               |                       Pending                       |      :clock3:       |

 ## :neutral_face: Motivation
-The reason to start creating my own JS slider is because I couldn't find a slider that works smoothly on desktop browser and mobile device.
-There are a ton of wonderfull sliders out there such as [Swiper](https://swiperjs.com/), [Pure React Carousel](https://express-labs.github.io/pure-react-carousel/) and a lot, but they are all not dynamic and reponsive enough, especially when use on iOS (the animation not works sometime).
+The reason to start creating my own JS slider is because I couldn't find a slider that works smoothly on both desktop browser and mobile device.
+There are a ton of wonderfull sliders out there such as [Swiper](https://swiperjs.com/), [Pure React Carousel](https://express-labs.github.io/pure-react-carousel/) and a lot, but they are not utilizing the native scrolling feature, and so not work natively on iOS browser (the animation not works smoothly).

+## 🤔 Do I need this slider?
+If you are looking for an animation effect of slider that works like those sliders you saw in some native Apps, you can try this one.
+However this slider has limitions such as it only provides sliding effect (no fade, swiping effects, for example).
+So, if you are looking for a powerful slider, you should other powerful library such as [Swiper](https://swiperjs.com/).

 ## :pushpin: Geting started

-Install:
+### Install:
 ```bash
 npm install react-scroll-snap-anime-slider
 ```

-Create a simple slider:
+### Create a simple slider:
 ```js
 import { Slider, } from "react-scroll-snap-anime-slider";